-A Collaboration Between Level-5 and Capcom's Flagship Titles Come True With Layton Kyōju VS Gyatuten Saiban
+A Collaboration Between Level-5 and Capcom's Flagship Titles Come True With Layton Kyōju VS Gyakuten Saiban

 4Gamer: Thanks for coming today.
-Could you tell us how it came to be you and Level-5 worked together on Layton Kyōju VS Gyatuten Saiban?
+Could you tell us how it came to be you and Level-5 worked together on Layton Kyōju VS Gyakuten Saiban?

 Takumi: I met Mr. Hino for the first time somewhere in 2009, he came to Capcom on some other business, and our Kobayashi organized a dinner in honor of Mr. Hino, I came along as an extra.

 (*Kobayashi Hiroyuki.
 CS Development Administration Vice-Administration and Organization Department Chief, producer).

 4Gamer: And that’s when the topic of Layton Kyōju VS Gyakuten Saiban came up?